 - With a longer history (three years or more), if your cash-flow projections show a business that’s coming up short on available cash over several months (or longer), you need to assess why.
 It could be as simple as you need working capital to help you increase staffing, inventory, marketing, or other areas.
 If you can show how those investments correlate to higher net income, you’ll be able to make a good case with potential lenders.
 Conversely, you may discover ways to reduce business expenses, such as refinancing high-interest loans.

 Accurate cash-flow forecasts are essential to business and borrowing success:

 Your historic cash flow is one of the key indicators of current and future business success.
 If the loan you are seeking is to expand your business and will result in new sources of income, the lender will first look to see if your past cash flow is adequate to repay your expansion debt being requested.

-Your assumptions, for both increased revenues as well as expense changes must be supported with sound financial projection.
+Your assumptions, for both increased revenues as well as expense changes must be supported with sound financial projections.
 When your story and assumptions for the story are understood by the lender, and the lender sees that these appear to be attainable goals, then you increase your odds of loan approval!

 Different banks have different debt service coverage ratio requirements.
 According to the Small Business Finance Institute, lenders typically require a minimum debt coverage ratio of 1.25.
 In other words, for every $1 of debt, the business has 25% more cash flow available to serve as a cushion.
 The debt service coverage ratio is an important measurement lenders consider when evaluating a business loan.